Diamond Couloir, when and where

 Mount Kenya has a typical equatorial mountain climate, which Hedberg described as “winter every night and summer every day”.
 As a matter of fact during the day sudden changes may occur: in the morning the weather is usually good, while some rainfall and even snowfall can come in the afternoon and in the evening.

-But in latest years an important variation strictly connected to global warming had changed the games: the current climate on Mount Kenya is still rather wet, but remarkably less than in the last century.
+Unfortunately in latest years an important variation strictly connected to global warming had changed the games: the current climate on Mount Kenya is still rather wet, but remarkably less than in the last century.

 My experience in 1989, when Diamond Couloir was still a white iced stripe.